-The clients I see, individuals and couples, come from all walks of life, cultures, religions ethnic backgrounds and sexual orientation.
-They vary in age: occasionally I see older teens or youth.
-Most often I work with adults across the age range—from young adults to those in their elder years.
+The clients I see are individuals or couples.
+They come from all walks of life, religions, ethnic backgrounds and sexual orientation.
+While I will occasionally see older teens, most often I work with adults spanning a wide age range, from young adults just starting out to those in their elder years.

 - Anxiety and/or Panic

 At the core, for most people are feelings of distress and a search for solutions.
 People coming to see me might be experiencing difficult life circumstances, losses, and disappointments.
 They may feel stuck in difficult patterns of thinking, feeling and acting.
 Many want to build and improve relationships; they seek to communicate more effectively with key people in their lives at work and other contexts.
 They want to build intimate personal relationships.
 Essentially they are seeking ways to live with greater ease, purpose, and vitality.

 There is no formulaic approach to our work together; each of us is different: at a different phase in life and works at a different pace.
 But, there are some core ways of being I strive to bring to all my clients which include authenticity, kindness and acceptance.
 It is clear to me that entering into psychotherapy is a courageous act.
 Your strengths and resources are recognized and encouraged as we explore the hard places in a collaborative and open way, increasingly willing to move towards that which is painful and we have pushed away.

 Within those basic ways of relating with my clients, I draw on perspectives from experiential and emotionally-centered therapies, family systems thinking, as well as the cognitive-behavioural therapies, particularly those approaches that incorporate “mindfulness” and compassion such as Acceptance and Commitment Therapy.
 The list below summarizes the main approaches that I use.

 - Family Systems/ Family of origin

 - Relaxation procedures